 "At the LSE, I have supervised many Media and Communication PhD students; this is the aspect of my academic job that I enjoy the best, because that is how I learn the most.
 As Director of the PhD Academy, I have responsibility for enhancing the PhD research environment, for overseeing the activities of the Academy's team, and for liaising with funders.
 In addition, I have the privilege of meeting and exchanging ideas with PhD students from across the School."

-Dr Pete Mills
+Dr Peter Mills

 PhD Academy Manager

 Pete's role is to lead the PhD Academy professional staff team, overseeing all PhD Academy operations.
 Pete works with the Director of the PhD Academy, the Chair of the Research Degrees Sub-Committee and the Pro-Director for Research in developing and implementing strategy and policy relating to postgraduate research (PGR) students, and in representing PGR interests in committees and working groups across the School.

 PhD Academy teams

 Research Degrees Management team

-Matthew Brack
+Freya Grisoni

-PhD Academy Assistant Director
+PhD Academy Assistant Manager (Casework and Records)

-Luidmila Pliner
+Liudmila Pliner

 Research Degrees Officer

+Shuma Begum

+Research Degrees Officer

-Matt and Liudmila are here to advise staff and students on all aspects of research degree procedures and regulations, from first enrolment through to final examination, and case advise on topics including fieldwork, interruptions, extensions, appeals, tuition fees and more.
+Freya, Liudmila and Shuma are here to advise staff and students on all aspects of research degree procedures and regulations, from first enrolment through to final examination, and can advise on topics including fieldwork, interruptions, extensions, appeals, tuition fees and more.
 They also compile statistics and data for internal and external purposes, for instance the School's submission and completion rates, REF student data and ESRC/AHRC submission rate surveys.
-Matt is also the Secretary of the Doctoral Programme Directors Forum.
+Freya is also the Secretary of the Doctoral Programme Directors Forum.

 Events and Communications Management team

 Loraine Evans

 Events and Communications Manager

 Faith Langley

 Events and Communications Officer

 Loraine and Faith deliver the PhD Academy's communications, including the Academy website, newsletters and other media, manage the professional development programme, including developing opportunities for LSE students to undertake training with partner institutions and organisations.

 Research Partnerships Management team

 Kirsty Rawlings

 Research Partnerships Manager

-Yoshi Shungu
+Dr David Tiedemann

+PhD Academy Assistant Manager (Research in Practice)

+Joe Macdonald

 Research Partnerships Officer

-Kirsty and Yoshi manage processes to ensure compliance with reporting and accreditation requirements associated with the School's doctoral-level research partnerships, including the LSE ESRC Doctoral Training Partnership (DTP), and the London Arts and Humanities Partnership.
-I lead for the LSE ESRC DTP's Training Needs Analysis process, and the ESRC Postdoctoral Fellowships recruitment process, and are responsible for developing relationships with the wider ESRC DTP network.
+Kirsty and Joe manage processes to ensure compliance with reporting and accreditation requirements associated with the School's doctoral-level research partnerships, including the LSE ESRC Doctoral Training Partnership (DTP), and the London Arts and Humanities Partnership.
+They lead the LSE ESRC DTP's Training Needs Analysis process, and the ESRC Postdoctoral Fellowships recruitment process, and are responsible for developing relationships with the wider ESRC DTP network.
 They are available to provide advice, guidance and support to students, academics and administrative staff on key research council initiatives, workshops, conferences and events.

+David leads on Research in Practice a core component of skills training for PhD students funded by The ESRC.
+Research in Practice, through placements in industry, individual support, and professional development opportunities, works to improve students' awareness of the career paths open to them and helps them to develop the skills to progress to academic and non-academic careers.

 Please check the PhD Academy website for further information.

-Where to find us and how to contact us

-The PhD Academy is located on the fourth floor of the Lionel Robbins Building.
+Where to find us and how to contact us The PhD Academy is located on the fourth floor of the Lionel Robbins Building.
 Information about how and when our team are available to meet with you can be found on our website.
-You can also use this portal (LSE login credentials required), which provides answers to frequently asked questions about doctoral study at LSE, and allows students to self-generate commonly requested documents, such as certificates of registration ad confirmation of status letters.
+You can also use this portal (LSE login credentials required), which provides answers to frequently asked questions about doctoral study at LSE, and allows students to self-generate commonly requested documents, such as certificates of registration and confirmation of status letters.